opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     2. In the dialog that opens sets the frame range you want to add, and the Step used to number the frames in the range.

-.. note:: The Add Frames and Renumber commands are also available in the menu that opens when right-clicking in the level strip.
+.. note:: The Add Frames and Renumber commands are also available in the menu that opens when right-clicking in the Level Strip.

 .. _reverting_level_frames_to_a_previous_version: